2014 Rhode Island Rams football team

 The 2014 Rhode Island Rams football team represented the University of Rhode Island in the 2014 NCAA Division I FCS football season.
 They were led by first year head coach Jim Fleming and played their home games at Meade Stadium.
 They were a member of the Colonial Athletic Association.
 They finished the season 1–11, 1–7 in CAA play to finish in 11th place.

+On December 20, 2013, Fleming was announced as the new Rhode Island head coach.